PioneerRedwood/Project-02/README.md

 3. At a Server, receive a packet about this file and store it named B at random folder in HDD.
 4. If file A and file B are same is OK.
 Done- Good Luck!

++ Verifing with file A & B is same.